Google analytics can give you a lot of information about your web site and if you are a beginner you can easily get lost in the reports.

 1. How many visits do I get per day and from where?

 This is a report I run on a daily basis.
-You can arrive at this report by selecting ALL Traffic from Traffic Sources > Sources
+You can view this report by selecting ACQUISITION > All Traffic > Source / Medium

-On the top bar (below the graph) you can also see:
+On the top bar (below the graph) you can also see, among other things:

-- Pages / Visit: the pages per visit, i.e. how many pages on average your readers are viewing before they leave your web site – the greater the number the better
+- Pages / Session: the pages per visit, i.e. how many pages on average your readers are viewing before they leave your web site – the greater the number the better

 - Avg.
-Visit Duration: How long (on average) your visitors stay on the site – the greater the number the better
+Session Duration: How long (on average) your visitors stay on the site – the greater the number the better

-- Bounce rate: The percentage of people who left your web site without viewing other pages within your site. – the lower the number the better
+- Bounce rate: Bounce rate is the percentage of people who left your web site without viewing other pages within your site. – the lower the number the better.

 3. Which are the most popular pages of my site?